jon-lau/Sample_Kaltura_Player/README.md

 Resourses are defined by a unique ID, name, and a path to the desired file.
 All resources will be available in the "Resources"  tab on the right of the video player

-The second section to the part.xml files contains the related videos references.
+The last section to the part.xml files contains the related videos references.
 The videos in this section are generally of the same group (i.e. if there are 3 parts to a section then the remaining parts will be placed here).
 These video tags will also allow you to specify presentation slides, cuepoints and resources that are available.